avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 Delegator interaction remains unchanged, and the same constraints apply: a delegation period must fit entirely within the validator’s cycle.
 Delegators cannot delegate across multiple cycles, since there is no guarantee that a validator will continue validating after the current cycle.
 Essentially, it is not possible to delegate with auto-renewal.

-Rewards are accrued once per cycle and are managed according to the `AutoRestakeShares` value: the specified portion is restaked and the remainder withdrawn.
-Auto-restaking only occurs if the validator is eligible for rewards for that cycle.
+Rewards are accrued once per cycle and are managed according to the `AutoCompoundRewardShares` value: the specified portion is restaked and the remainder withdrawn.
+Auto-renewal only occurs if the validator is eligible for rewards for that cycle.
 If the validator is not reward-eligible for the cycle, the validator is forced to exit at the end of the cycle and staked funds are unlocked, and accrued rewards are withdrawn.

 If the updated stake weight (previous stake + staking rewards + delegation commission rewards) exceeds `MaxStakeLimit`, only the excess above `MaxStakeLimit` is withdrawn and distributed to `ValidatorRewardsOwner` and `DelegatorRewardsOwner`.